shijusisobhan/Bioinformatics-RNAseq/README.md

 For pseudo alignment enter the following command in the command prompt.

 1. Change the directory first.
 Locate to the folder where the fastq files and index file are stored.
-For example, I am stored above the files in D drive with a folder name Drosophila_fastq_MC1
+For example, I stored above the files in D drive with a folder name Drosophila_fastq_MC1

 Type on the command line:
 ```markdown